-3.2.
-Principles
+3.2 Principles

-- 3.2.1.
-Ownership: Faculty and staff at AKU are collectively responsible for maintaining and enhancing the quality of its academic programmes and for improving the quality of the student learning experience.
-The University recruit's high quality staff who are trusted to work to first-class standards. - 3.2.2.
-Standards: University standards are set by the members of the AKU academic community at a level that meets or exceeds those determined by the appropriate regulatory or professional bodies in the countries in which AKU operates; they are implemented by faculty and staff.
-Judgments about the quality and standards of academic programmes, in the first
+- 3.2.1 Ownership: Faculty and staff at AKU KENYA are collectively responsible for maintaining and enhancing the quality of its academic programmes and for improving the quality of the student learning experience.
+The University recruits high quality staff who are trusted to work to first-class standards. - 3.2.2 Standards: University standards are set by the members of the AKU KENYA academiccommunity at a level that meets or exceeds those determined by the regulatory or appropriate professional bodies in the country; they are

+6 QAA, undated,/ "What is Quality Assurance"
-Judgments about the quality and standards of academic programmes, in the first instance, must be made by the academic units responsible for those programmes through the self-assessment process but must also be informed by the peer review by academic and professional peers.

-3.2.3.
-Accountability: The University is accountable to its stakeholders for the quality and standards of its academic programmes and awards.
-The provision of reliable information about AKU programmes is an essential component of accountability.
+- implemented by faculty and staff. - Judgments about the quality and standards of academic programmes, in the first instance, must be made by the academic units responsible for those programmes through the self-assessment process but must also be informed by the peer review by academic and professional peers. - 3.2.3 Accountability: The University is accountable to its stakeholders for the quality and standards of its academic programmes and awards.
+The provision of reliableinformation about AKU KENYA programmes is an essential component of accountability.
 Programme quality will be judged based on a range of evidence and not on any single piece of evidence.

-The University's quality procedures shall be transparent fair and based on common sense.
-The degree of regulation is commensurate with the task and sensitive to the dangers of overly bureaucratic processes.

-- 3.2.4.
-Continuous improvement: Faculty are expected to engage in reflective practice and critical self-evaluation.
+The University's quality procedures shall be transparent and fair and based on common sense.
+The degree of regulation is commensurate with the task and sensitive to the dangers of overly bureaucratic processes. - 3.2.4 Continuous improvement: Faculty are expected to engage in reflective practice and critical self-evaluation.
 Systematic sharing of good practice and responsiveness to the ideas of others are central features of improvement.
+QAID will provide support, guidance, training and capacity building for the implementation of this university-wide quality assurance and improvement policy.

+3.3 Objectives

-QTL_net will provide support, guidance, training and capacity building for the implementation of this university-wide quality assurance and improvement policy. - 3.3.
-Objectives - 3.3.1.
-To safeguard high standards and continuous improvement of all programmes and entities within AKU. - 3.3.2.
-To ensure an appropriate degree of harmonization in the quality assurance and improvement processes being used across AKU. - 3.3.3.
-To enhance and communicate good quality assurance and improvement practices across AKU.
+- 3.3.1 To safeguard high standards and continuous improvement of all programmes and entities within AKU KENYA. - 3.3.2 To ensure an appropriate degree of harmonization in the quality assurance andimprovement processes being used across AKU KENYA. - 3.3.3 To enhance and communicate good quality assurance and improvement practices across AKU KENYA.

-3.4.
 Evidential inputs to the periodic programme reviews

 The responsibility for the maintenance of academic quality rests at the level of programme delivery.
-Periodic reviews must take into account only documented evidence and not anecdote.
-Evidence that should feed into periodic reviews include reports on needs assessments from stakeholders; curriculum review or transformation into the Outcome-based education, alumni and employer surveys; review of the digital learning environment where applicable, student satisfaction surveys; faculty CVs highlighting faculty research and scholarship, student evaluations of teaching; external examiners report, research, publications, program specifications; curriculum documents etc.
+Periodic reviews must consider only documented evidence and not anecdote.
+Evidence that should feed into periodic reviews include reports on needs assessments from stakeholders; alumni and employer surveys; student satisfaction surveys; student evaluations of teaching; program specifications; curriculum documents etc.

 Reviews of the currency and relevance of the curriculum are important in ensuring the health and quality of programmes.
 These should be a regular part of the activities of programmes and should take account of the views and inputs of students, alumni and external examiners (if available).
-The frequency of curriculum reviews within each academic unit should occur over 1-2 years before a periodic review in liaison with deans or entity directors or heads.
-Curriculum reviews will therefore also occur every 5 years.
+The frequency of curriculum reviews within each academic unit should occur over one - two years before a periodic review in liaison with deans.
+Curriculum reviews will therefore also occur every five years.
 The outcomes of these reviews should be documented and form part of the evidence in a periodic programme review and as part of the annual self-monitoring reports.

-4.0 AKU Academic Quality Framework: Procedures
+4.0 FRAMEWORK: PROCEDURES